Sustainable Remodeling for Houses

 By Alan Ness, Principal, Ten Directions Design

-This is an overview of Green Remodeling, based on my 20 years of experience.
+This is an overview of Sustainable Remodeling, based on over 25 years of experience.
 This is a broad area with many subjects worthy of their own lengthy and detailed talks.
 Luckily for you, I will be summarizing everything into 3 major points.

-Why Green Remodeling?
+Why Sustainable Remodeling?
 You may have your own reason: weather disruption; deforestation, and loss of habitat; air and water pollution, etc. Providing for our needs and the needs of future generations.
-Another point: We have entered the Era of Tough Oil - look at the recent Gulf disaster.
-Not to mention that energy costs may continue to rise, so this is a way of saving money over the long run.
+Energy costs may continue to rise, so this is a way of saving money over the long run.
 There are implications for oil addiction and national security.
-Not to mention global warming and the potential for damaging climate change.

 Here are the three key points:

 At the end I will summarize an approach to How To Get It Done.

 Point One: Energy Efficiency.

 Existing buildings make up one of the largest users of electricity and energy in our country.
 We need to cover the basics of making our existing homes and buildings energy efficient.

 Insulation levels - Can use cellulose/borate insulation or non-urea chopped fiberglass batt blown into walls.
 Code minimum levels: Roof R-49 (R-38 for sloped), Walls R-21, Floor R-30 above crawl space.